storesafe/cordova-sqlite-storage/README.md

 ### Android sqlite implementation

+REMOVED from this version branch

-By default, this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight  and should be more efficient than the built-in Android database classes.
-To use the built-in Android database classes instead:
+~~By default, this plugin uses [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector), which is lightweight  and should be more efficient than the built-in Android database classes.
+To use the built-in Android database classes instead:~~

+IGNORED in this version branch:

 ```js
 var db = window.sqlitePlugin.openDatabase({name: "my.db", androidDatabaseImplementation: 2});